These 5 Key Ingredients Will Soothe Your Dry, Sensitive Skin

 3. Aloe Vera

 Aloe is true plant medicine.
-It’s often thought of as a summer plant, soothing cuts and sunburns faster than petroleum alone, but its medicinal qualities don’t cease when temperatures drop!
+It’s often thought of as a summer plant, soothing cuts and sunburns faster than petroleum alone2, but its medicinal qualities don’t cease when temperatures drop!
 Aloe and aloe gel have potent healing properties that, when included in skincare products like the Avalon Organics® Eczema Relief Body Cream, impart major moisture into damaged skin.

 4. Coconut Oil

-Coconut is lauded in the natural beauty world for good reason: it has anti-microbial properties that are helpful for people with eczema (which has been linked to microbes like Staph) and is ultra-moisturizing.
+Coconut is lauded in the natural beauty world for good reason: it has anti-microbial properties3 that are helpful for people with eczema (which has been linked to microbes like Staph) and is ultra-moisturizing.
 Avalon Organics® Eczema Relief Intensive Cream has a blend of colloidal oatmeal, coconut oil, shea butter, and other good-for-you botanicals that are concentrated enough to act like a spot treatment.
 If you’re going for the raw stuff, be sure to buy organic, food-grade oil and spot test if you’re using on your face.
 Not all coconut oils are created equal!

 5. Jojoba Oil